Take a tour of this fabulous home with swimming pool, bar and one acre of land

-Blackpool area property for sale: Take a look inside incredible home in Lytham with swimming pool and an acre of land
+Blackpool property for sale: Take a look inside incredible home with swimming pool and an acre of land

 Lets face it, having a swimming pool to dip in at the end of a working day would be Heaven right now.